univtac/UniVTAC/README.md

 | **Put Bottle in Shelf** | `put_bottle_in_shelf` | Place a bottle onto a shelf |
 | **Grasp & Classify** | `grasp_classify` | Grasp an object and classify it by tactile feedback |

+To build more tasks, refer to the [Task Creation Guide](./docs/TaskCreation.md) for instructions on how to define new manipulation tasks within the UniVTAC framework.

 ## Data Collection

 See the [Data Collection Guide](./docs/Collection.md) for instructions on how to run the automated data collection pipeline, configure task-specific parameters, and understand the output data structure.